Mippia/mippia_api_docspage/getting-started/introduction.md

 # Introduction

+> **⚠️ Service Under Development**
+> This service is currently in active development.
+API specifications, features, and pricing are subject to change.
+The official service launch is scheduled for **December 2025**.

 MIPPIA API provides music analysis capabilities for detecting AI-generated music, identifying plagiarism, and analyzing lyric similarity.

 ## What You Can Do